contrapunctus-1/chronometrist/hacking.md

 # Project overview
-The files [chronometrist.el](chronometrist.el) and [chronometrist-report.el](chronometrist-report.el) contain definitions specific to the commands of the same name, most notably the major mode definitions, commands, and idle timers.
+The files [chronometrist.el](chronometrist.el) and [chronometrist-report.el](chronometrist-report.el) contain definitions specific to the commands of the same name, most notably the major mode definitions, commands, and timers.

 Both use (info "(elisp)Tabulated List Mode").
 Each of them also contains a "-print-non-tabular" function, which prints the non-tabular parts of the buffer.